wwwouaiebe/OsmGtfsCompare/README.md

 Add a name tag

+### Error T001: The value of the tag ... must be one of ... (found ...)

+Correct the value of the tag

-### Error T002: invalid value ... for tag...
+### Error T002: The value of the tag ... must include ... (found ...)

-Correct the tag
+Correct the value of the tag

-### Error T003: no ... tag
+### Error T003: The value of the tag ... must be ... (found ...)

+Correct the value of the tag

+### Error T004: No tag ...

 A tag is missing for a route or a route_master.
 Add the tag

-### Error T004: the operator tag is not valid  ...

-Correct the operator tag

-### Error T005: no operator tag found

-Add the operator tag

-### Error T006: the network tag is not valid  ...

-Correct the network tag

-### Error T007: no network tag found

-Add a network tag.

 ### Error C001: the osm description tag of the route_master is not equal to the GTFS route long name